-As farm incomes began to increase after 2006 due to higher grain prices, machinery values began to increase as well.
+Machinery values in factories began to increase over the years.
 There are many reason for this increase.
-We will compare 2006 to 2016 machinery values for different sized farms to analyze the increase as well as the magnitude.
+We will compare 2006 to 2016 machinery values for different sized factories to analyze the increase as well as the magnitude.

-Figure 1 shows total machinery values at different acre levels for Illinois grain farms and compares 2006 to 2016.
-Both years show that as acres in a farming operation increased, so did the total machinery value.
-In looking at 2006 (the bottom line), a farmer that had 1,000 acres would on average have about $300,000 of machinery.
+Figure 1 shows total machinery values at different acre levels for Illinois factories and compares 2006 to 2016.
+Both years show that as factory operation increased, so did the total machinery value.

 In contrast, about $650,000 would be the machinery value on average for a 1,000 acre farm in 2016 (the top line).
 This is about 124% increase in ten years.
 When we compare other acre numbers, the largest difference was at 2,000 acres when there was about a 140% increase from 2006 to 2016.